The Contagion.

 Scared, Jumpy, Worried.
 Alienated.

 From the day I tell you my secrets, you will be looking over your shoulder.
-You will be afraid.

 You won't want that.